notum-cz/strapi-plugin-content-versioning/README.md

 <details>
   <summary>Click to see details ➕</summary>

-You have to use [patch-package](https://www.npmjs.com/package/patch-package) to make it work with native Save button. _(We are working closely with tthe core team to change this)._
+You have to use [patch-package](https://www.npmjs.com/package/patch-package) to make it work with native Save button. _(We are working closely with the core team to change this)._

 1. Install `patch-package`
    - `npm install patch-package` or `yarn add patch-package`